-T grabbed the paper and started to read.
+T grabbed the next paragraph and started to read.
 His accuracy improved.
 It was clear that T noticed this improvement, because his “presence” changed.
-His back straightened a bit and the lower half of his face was visible.
+His back straightened a bit and the lower half of his face became visible.

-T started read.
+T started read the new paragraph.
 His accuracy was above 90% and he read fluently.
 His postured changed again.
-Now I could see his face.
-As he read, I saw the hint of a smile emerge – but just a hint.
-I had the feeling he was surprised by his reading and was trying to suppress the urge to truly smile.
+Now the narrator could see his face.
+As he read, the narrator saw the hint of a smile emerge – but just a hint.
+The narrator had the feeling T was surprised by his reading and was trying to suppress the urge to truly smile.

 T: Yeah, I guess, but it’s about Kirk and I know this stuff.